michaelbertoni/discord-debrief-bot/README.md

 ## How to run the bot

-1. Copy config_template.json and rename the copy to config.json
-2. Fill in the fields :
+1. Provide the following environment variables :
-    * token : your Discord bot secret token
+    * BOT_TOKEN : your Discord bot secret token
-    * appId : your Discord bot application id
+    * BOT_APPLICATION_TOKEN : your Discord bot application id
-    * guildId : your Discord server guild id
+    * GUILD_ID : your Discord server guild id
 3. Invite your bot to your discord server with the following permissions :
     * scope : bot
     * permissions (1099796909136) :